 1. Divers Cove Reservoir, Godstone

-Looking for a wild spot for some open water swimming?
-You won’t find one much better than Divers Cove, an open-air reservoir in the untamed landscape of a nature reserve.
-This one’s for serious, competent swimmers, and other activities, like triathlon training and scuba diving are also on offer.
-The water’s guaranteed to be chilly, but, luckily, the changing rooms are heated.
-There’s also a cafe on site where you can chow down on some post-exercise grub: burgers, cakes and tea.
-Winner.
+Looking for a wild spot for some open-water swimming?
+You won’t find one much better maintained than Divers Cove, an open-air reservoir in the untamed landscape of a nature reserve.
+This one’s for serious, competent swimmers, and other activities like triathlon training and scuba diving are also on offer.
+The water’s guaranteed to be chilly, but, luckily, the changing rooms are heated – winner.
+Divers Cove reopens from May 20 2020, and advance booking is essential.

 Frensham Pond is one of the countryside’s best kept secrets.
 Amble on over from the car park and you’ll be greeted by wild and undulating flora, lush greenery and sailing boats which drift around as though Monday morning alarms don’t exist.
 The waters here are clear and fairly shallow, so paddling in the buoyed off swimming areas is a must for even the most timid swimmers, who can just go ankle-deep.
 When you’re all out of paddle power, retire to the beaches and melt like a Calippo left out in the sun.
 Just remember to be considerate if you do visit.
 The heathland surrounding the pretty pond is extremely delicate and home to some critically endangered wildlife so visitors should be careful and stick to designated areas and walkways.

-Getting there: by train in 1 hour 10 minutes from St Pancras to Faversham, then a 10-minute walk.
+Getting there: by car in 1 hour 20 minutes from central London.